Greek-apps-with-React-Native/code-lines-rn-project/README.md

 #### 2. Project implementation details - decisions:

 - For a reall app I would have used, `React Navigation`, but here I just render screens according to state variables.
 - In order to hide/show the `AuthScreen` and the `Logout` button, I pass a function from the child `AuthScreen` to the parent `App`, which checks if `userData` is stored in device, and acts accordingly.
+Normally I would have used `redux`.

 #### 3. Things that could be improved: